ietf-wg-cellar/ebml-specification/specification.markdown

 Integer.
 The Variable Size Integer is composed of a VINT\_WIDTH, VINT\_MARKER, and VINT\_DATA, in that order.
-Variable Size Integers  **MUST** left-pad the VINT\_DATA value with zero bits so that the whole Variable Size Integer is octet-aligned.
+Variable Size Integers  **MUST** left-pad the VINT\_DATA value with zero bits so that the whole Variable Size Integer is octet aligned.
 The Variable Size Integer will be referred to as VINT for shorthand.

 ## VINT_WIDTH